tomassirio/ListBot/README.md

 By clicking [here](https://discord.com/oauth2/authorize?client_id=747219085573750918&scope=bot) you can authorize ListBot to be used in your server.

+Also you can check out our Discord server in which we discuss what we can Add to the bot, possible bugfixes, etcetera in [here](https://discord.gg/59YjSZ)

 ## :star: Getting started

 ### :computer: Installation